Breast Asymmetry

 • Areola or nipple placement

-Specialist plastic surgeon Dr Ania Smialkowski (MED0001668109, FRACS) provides surgical options that can address breast asymmetry.
+Specialist plastic surgeons Dr Ania Smialkowski (MED0001668109, FRACS) and Dr Henry Shepherd (MED0001860545, FRACS) provide surgical options that can address breast asymmetry.
 The surgical approach is determined based on individual anatomy and clinical considerations.
 Outcomes and recovery experiences vary between individuals and will be discussed during your consultation.

 Results